 A Real Guide to Skin Resurfacing

-Skin Resurfacing is a cosmetic surgery treatment in which surface layers of skin are removed to allow new, healthier-looking skin to emerge.
-The three primary methods of Skin Resurfacing are Laser Skin Resurfacing, Chemical Peel and Dermabrasion.
+Skin resurfacing is a cosmetic surgery treatment in which surface layers of skin are removed to allow new skin to emerge.
+The three primary methods of skin resurfacing include laser skin resurfacing, chemical peel, and dermabrasion.

 |Inside this Guide||